Bobbyperson/northstar-dedicated/README.md

 [`ghcr.io/pg9182/northstar-dedicated:1-tf2.0.11.0`](https://ghcr.io/pg9182/northstar-dedicated)

+## Changes in this fork:
+This adds https://github.com/Zanieon/NorthstarMods/tree/gamemode_fd_experimental over default to make it easier for docker hosters.

 ## Features

 - **Much more efficient** than the running the server on Windows in general, especially around RAM usage.